 Biography:

-Living in a small town, she divides her time between her studio and darkrooms in Flensburg (Germany) and Edinburgh (UK), balancing creative solitude with artistic encounters through her travels.
+Living in a small town, she divides her time between her studio and various darkrooms, especially in Flensburg (Germany) and Edinburgh (UK), balancing creative solitude with artistic encounters through her travels.

 16.11.24: "Absalon” at Copenhagen Photo Festival - Copenhagen (DK)